 Second Hand is Awesome!

 Everything he wore was hand-me-downs from family and friends unless we got it as a gift.
+Seriously clothing won’t last long with how quickly little ones grow so spending top dollar is not necessary.

 Now there are some items I would suggest you stick to new on like the car seat and breast pumps for safety and sanitary reasons.
 But most other things ask other people if they have something you could borrow.
 My sister in law was awesome for this and lucky us, had an adorable little one 6 months before we had our little guy.
 I’m also highly grateful for my cousin who had her last boy almost a year before we did (in-season hand-me-downs totally rock!)